Flexible working: an introduction

 The right to ask for flexible working

-The law does not give you an automatic right to flexible working, but employers must respond to case-by-case requests.
+The law does not give you an automatic right to flexible working, but employers should consider requests on a case-by-case basis.

-Both you and your employer must follow a standard procedure for requesting and considering your request.
+Both an employee and their employer must follow a standard procedure for making and responding to any requests for flexible working.

 Who can request flexible working?